GuanRunwei/Mask-VRDet-Official/README.md

-# Double-Fusion
+# Mask-VRDet
-Double Fusion: A USV Perception Model based on Double Fusion Mechanism and Graph Neural Network
+Mask-VRDet: A Robust Riverway Panoptic Perception Model based on Dual Graph Fusion of Vision and 4D mmWave Radar